-I hope you will read this section and use parent conferences to increase your communication with your child's school as well as to gain valuable feedback on your child's progress.
+Also, I encourage you not to underestimate the power of the parent-teacher conference I hope you will read this section and use parent conferences to increase your communication with your child's school as well as to gain valuable feedback on your child's progress.

 Attending school functions and IEP meetings can result in these feelings to resurface.
 It is important to acknowledge them and remind yourself that they are common and normal.